fsprojects/fantomas/docs/docs/end-users/FAQ.md

 It also reminds us of a certain Jay-Z song 😉.

 ## Can I make a style suggestion?

 As mention in [style guide](https://fsprojects.github.io/fantomas/docs/end-users/StyleGuide.html), Fantomas adheres to [Microsoft](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting) and [G-Research](https://github.com/G-Research/fsharp-formatting-conventions) style guidelines.
 For any style related suggestion, please head over to [fsharp/fslang-design](https://github.com/fsharp/fslang-design#style-guide).
 Also see [More context](https://fsprojects.github.io/fantomas/docs/end-users/StyleGuide.html#Default-style-guide).

 ## Is it safe to use the Alpha version of Fantomas?

 Preview alpha versions are generally safe to use but there is no guarantee that the style wouldn't change due to ongoing development.
-If a change it's in the changelog, in most cases it'd be considered stable.
 You should check the [changelog](https://github.com/fsprojects/fantomas/blob/master/CONTRIBUTING.md) to see if there's any relevant change to try out in the Alpha.

 <div class="d-flex justify-content-between my-4">
   <a href="./Benchmarks.html">Previous</a>